storesafe/cordova-sqlite-storage/README.md

 - You have registered the plugin properly in `config.xml`.

 If you still cannot get something to work:
-- create a fresh, clean Cordova project, ideally based on [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app);
+- create a fresh, clean Cordova project, ideally based on [`brodybits/cordova-sqlite-test-app`](https://github.com/brodybits/cordova-sqlite-test-app);
 - add this plugin according to the instructions above;
-- double-check that you follwed the steps in [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist);
+- double-check that you follwed the steps in [`brodybits/Cordova-quick-start-checklist`](https://github.com/brodybits/Cordova-quick-start-checklist);
 - try a simple test program;
-- double-check the pitfalls in [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls)
+- double-check the pitfalls in [`brodybits/Avoiding-some-Cordova-pitfalls`](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls)

 ## Issues with AJAX